hashicorp/terraform/website/docs/providers/type/monitor-index.html.markdown

 # Monitoring & System Management Providers

 This is a group of monitoring & system management providers that offer the capability to configure and manage services such as loggers, metric tools, and monitoring services.
-Terraform integrates with these services using the specific provider to enable these specialized configuration abilities.
+Terraform integrates with these services using the specific provider to enable these specialized monitoring capabilities.
 These providers are primarily supported by the vendor in close collaboration with HashiCorp, and are tested by HashiCorp.

 [Circonus](/docs/providers/circonus/index.html)